Mathematics 315: Combinatorics

 Overview

 Mathematics is about doing - not about watching.
 In this class you will spend most of your time solving problems.
 I will help in any way you want, but the mainstay of the work will be done by you.
 You will present.
 You will work problems.
 Combinatorics is much more about solving problems than learning theory.
-I expect this will appeal to all of you - as it's matched well with your earliest experiences in mathematics and probably what draws you the subject in general.
+I expect this will appeal to all of you - as it's matched well with your earliest experiences in mathematics, and it is probably what draws you the subject in general.

 Reading